National Register of Historic Places in Alameda County

 The building, designed by an unrecorded architect, was constructed by Frederick H. Dakin for his company which invested in gold mines

+The building takes its name from the fifth floor which was designed as a studio for artists.
 Frederick H. Meyer founded the College of Arts and Crafts during a brief tenancy after the 1906 earthquake.